 The guard cells of the plants are also affected by osmosis.
 When the plant cells are filled with water, the guard cells swell up, and the stomata open.

-If a freshwater or saltwater fish is placed in the water with different salt concentrations, the fish dies due to entry or exit of water in the cells of the fish.
+If a freshwater or saltwater fish is placed in the water with different salt concentrations, the fish dies due to the entry or exit of water in the cells of the fish.

 Humans suffering from cholera are also affected by osmosis.
 The bacteria that overpopulate the intestines reverse the flow of absorption and do not allow water to be absorbed by the intestines, which results in dehydration.

 When the fingers are placed in water for a longer period of time, they become pruney due to the flow of water inside the cells.

 For more information on osmosis, its definition, types, effects and osmotic pressure, keep visiting BYJU’S Biology website or download the BYJU’S app for further reference.

 Frequently Asked Questions